ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 {: #serverless-github-traffic-analytics-2}
 {: step}

-With the services provisioned and the general setup done, next is to create the {{site.data.keyword.codeengineshort}} project, create a Docker image for the app and to deploy it.
+With the services provisioned and the general setup done, next is to create the {{site.data.keyword.codeengineshort}} project, create a container image for the app and to deploy it.

 1. Create a {{site.data.keyword.codeengineshort}} project named **ghstats**.
 The command automatically sets it as the current {{site.data.keyword.codeengineshort}} context.
    ```sh
    ibmcloud ce project create --name ghstats
    ```
    {: pre}
 2. Create metadata for the {{site.data.keyword.registryshort}}.
 By default, the [command](https://{DomainName}/docs/codeengine?topic=codeengine-cli#cli-registry) assumes the server **us.icr.io** and the username **iamapikey**.
-The registry information is needed to build and pull Docker images.
+The registry information is needed to build and pull container images.
 When prompted, enter the API key that was previously stored in **ghstatsAPIKEY.json**.
    ```sh
    ibmcloud ce registry create --name usicr
    ```